March Madness 2018 schedule and what to know

 March 22 and March 23

-The remaining teams will compete in the Sweet 16 round, which includes eight regional semifinal games in Alanta, Boston, Los Angeles and Omaha.
+The remaining teams will compete in the Sweet 16 round, which includes eight regional semifinal games in Atlanta, Boston, Los Angeles and Omaha.

 March 24 and March 25